NocaToca/nocatoca.github.io/_posts/2025-04-12-week_in_review_3.md

 pinned: false
 ---
 # What Combat System?
-Last week, I attached my to-do I have made in discord to the end of the post, and a lot of it I realize probably made no sense to you guys.
+Last week, I attached my to-do I had made in discord to the end of the post, and a lot of it I realize probably made no sense to you guys.
 Forgoing the characters (I'll explain them in seperate posts), I'm going to assume the term "ephemeral turns" was made no sense at all!
 Don't worry - I'm here to save the day and explain my super awesome combat system I am prototyping!
 I also hope that this will put things into light before I showcase what I did this week. <br><br><br>

 ## Basic Overview
 The super short simple explanation of the combat system is that it is a Grid-Based Turn-Based Timeline-Based combat system (Wow!
 Three based type tags!
 Talk about buzzwords!). <br><br>